 1. Libraries apply to host a workshop and choose a date

-2. Library staff can facilitate the workshop if they are authorized by ICfL OR they can request a facilitator, which ICfL will provide at no cost to the library
+2. Library staff can facilitate the workshop if they are authorized by the ICfL OR they can request a facilitator, which the ICfL will provide at no cost to the library

 3. Library is responsible for registration, promotion, and facility

-4. Workshop is three hours in length (can be facilitated all at once or in increments)
+4. Workshop is three to four hours in length (can be facilitated all at once or in increments)

 9. Workshop facilitator agrees to all requirements and processes (see below)

-IdahoSTARS is the expert and resource for quality child care in Idaho.
-IdahoSTARS approved training can support child care providers as they increase their knowledge across seven quality domains and stay current on best practices in the field of early care and education.
+IdahoSTARS is the expert and resource for quality early education and childcare in Idaho.
+IdahoSTARS approved training can support early childhood educators and providers as they increase their knowledge across five quality domains and stay current on best practices in the field of early care and education.

 The ELIA workshop is an IdahoSTARS approved training.
-As such, ICfL works closely with IdahoSTARS to offer attendees three STARS credits at no cost upon completion of the workshop.
-ICfL adheres to the IdahoSTARS requirements for high-quality training and qualified facilitators.
+As such, the ICfL works closely with IdahoSTARS to offer attendees three STARS training credits at no cost upon completion of the workshop.
+THe ICfL adheres to the IdahoSTARS requirements for high-quality training and qualified facilitators.

 To learn more about IdahoSTARS visit www.idahostars.org.